 Dr Luke Gaffney is GESA (Gastroenterological Society of Australia) credentialed to perform Upper GI Endoscopy and Colonoscopy.
 Endoscopy services are performed at St Andrew’s Day Hospital, 280 North Street and Toowoomba Surgicentre, 18 Scott Street, Toowoomba.

-Dr Gaffney has special interests in viral hepatitis and palliative care but is passionate about all areas of General Adult Medicine.
-He currently serves as a Management Committee member of the Toowoomba Hospice and is the Chair of the Toowoomba Physicians Group which runs continuing professional development for Physicians in Toowoomba across the public and private sectors.
+Dr Gaffney is passionate about all areas of General Adult Medicine.
+He currently serves as a Management Committee member of the Toowoomba Hospice and is the former Chair of the Toowoomba Physicians Group which runs continuing professional development for Physicians in Toowoomba across the public and private sectors.

 With the retirement of Dr Peter Hawkins, Dr Gaffney continues to provide services for outpatient 24 hour ambulatory blood pressure monitoring and 24 hour holter monitors.
 Devices are fitted Monday and Wednesday and removed Tuesday and Thursday.
 These services are provided as bulk bill services.

 Dr Joel Collins is a consultant Clinical Haematologist (Physician).
 He holds a Bachelor of Medicine and Surgery from Griffith University in Queensland.
 He is a fellow of the Royal Australasian College of Physicians, having completed his advanced training between the two major Queensland tertiary hospitals - the Royal Brisbane and Women’s Hospital and the Princess Alexandra Hospital.
 Whilst completing his training, Dr Collins held the position of Chief Medical Registrar at the Royal Brisbane and Women’s Hospital.